meta-flutter/flutter_embedded/README.md

 Areas of interest are memory footprint, stack latency, and where does it fit in the UI Framework landscape.

 I can build a ContentShell browser that with the smallest of pages, only has a 15MB system heap footprint.
-As the application complexity increases, the memory usage goes up well over the 100MB mark.
-This is too much for an embeded device.
+As the HTML5 application complexity increases, the memory usage ballons.
+We're looking for controlled predictability.

-In regards to latency, my test case will be CAN bus signal from an Automotive ODBC-II connector, rendering a gauge.
+In regards to latency, one test case will be CAN bus signal from an Automotive ODBC-II connector, rendering a gauge.

 # Project Status

-Currently there are patches required for this build to run end-to-end, which affect the LLVM projects, and Flutter Engine.
-After I have the patch logic implemented, I will implement a Travis-ci project.
+## * Raspberry PI bits, build out of the box on Ubunutu 18.04.1 LTS *

-With proper patches in place, the default build configuration (provided a proper sysroot), will generate bits that execute on a Raspberry Pi.
+The default build configuration (provided a properly configured sysroot), will generate bits that execute on a Raspberry Pi.

-Work Items
+Planned Work Items

     1. Memory Profiling and optimization.
 With Debug engine running a simple app on the PI, it's allocating around 150MB, with 12 threads.
     2. Platform Channel handler.
 This will allow Dart to call C/C++ code.
 Think CAN bus, I2C, SPI, RS-232, RS-485, MIDI, Audio, Espresso Machine I/O, etc.